First Time User? Enroll now.

 Home > Health Library > Postoperative Problems

-Many people do not feel well after surgery.
+Many people don't feel well after surgery.
 Pain, nausea, and a lack of energy may occur even after a minor surgery.
-Usually, getting some rest and following the instructions your surgeon gave you will help postoperative problems diminish over time.
+In most cases, if you get some rest and follow the instructions your surgeon gave you, you will feel better over time.

 Different types of surgery require different home care instructions.
 Your surgeon will give you specific instructions to follow after your surgery.
-This includes learning about your medicines, diet restrictions, wound care, showering or bathing, and finding out when you can return to your regular activities.
-Your surgeon may think that you understand more than you really do about what you should or should not do when you return home.
+This includes learning about your medicines, diet restrictions, wound care, and showering or bathing.
+You'll also learn when you can get back to your regular activities.
 If you have any questions about your discharge instructions, be sure to ask your surgeon.

-Your surgeon will want to talk to you if you:
+Your surgeon will want to talk to you if you have:

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include:

 You have answered all the questions.
 Based on your answers, you may be able to take care of this problem at home.

 Severe vomiting can mean that:

 If you have pain when you are breathing, you may be at immediate risk for a pulmonary embolism if you also have:

 Severe trouble breathing means: